thenativeweb/node-cqrs-domain/README.md

 - [context](https://github.com/adrai/node-cqrs-domain/blob/1.0/test/integration/fixture/set1/hr/command.json)
 - [general](https://github.com/adrai/node-cqrs-domain/blob/1.0/test/integration/fixture/set1/command.json)

+## Pre-Load-Condition
+Can be used to perform some business rules before handling the command.

+Contrary to Pre-Conditions, these rules are applied BEFORE the aggregate is loaded.

+This allows you to (for example) run checks against external information by using closures.

+A Command can have multiple pre-load-conditions.

+    var externalDataLoader = require('some_file');

+	module.exports = require('cqrs-domain').definePreLoadCondition({
+	  // the command name
+	  // optional, default is file name without extension,
+	  // if name is '' it will handle all commands that matches the appropriate aggregate
+	  // if name is an array of strings it will handle all commands that matches the appropriate name
+	  name: 'checkSomeViewModel',

+	  // optional, default 0
+	  version: 2,

+	  // optional, if not defined it will use what is defined as default in aggregate or pass the whole command
+	  payload: 'payload',

+	  // optional
+	  description: 'firstname should always be set',

+	  // optional, default Infinity, all pre-conditions will be sorted by this value
+	  priority: 1
+	}, function (data, callback) {
+	  // data is the command data
+	  // callback is optional, if not defined as function argument you can throw errors or return errors here (sync way)

+      if (externalDataLoader.get(data.id) !== data.value) {
+        return callback('not allowed');
+        // or
+        // return callback(new Error('not allowed'));
+        // or
+        // return callback(new Error()); // if no error message is defined then the description will be taken
+        // or
+        // return callback(new require('cqrs-domain').BusinessRuleError('not allowed', { /* more infos */ }));
+      }

+	  callback(null);

+	  // or if callback is not defined as function argument
+	  // if (externalDataLoader.get(data.id) !== data.value)
+    //   return 'not allowed';
+    //   // or
+    //   // return new Error('not allowed');
+    //   // or
+    //   // return new Error(); // if no error message is defined then the description will be taken
+    //   // or
+    //   // throw new Error(); // if no error message is defined then the description will be taken
+    //   // or
+    //   // throw new Error('not allowed');
+    //   // or
+    //   // throw new require('cqrs-domain').BusinessRuleError('not allowed', { /* more infos */ });
+    // }
+	});

 ## Pre-Condition
 Can be used to perform some business rules before handling the command.

+The aggregate is locked and loaded before the pre-condition is applied.

 A Command can have multiple pre-conditions.